Nasa Patents: Everything You Need to Know

 Advances in Other Areas

 When you think of NASA, you may think that only space-related technology and products are affected.
 However, widespread products like memory-foam mattresses, enriched baby food, cordless vacuums, and many everyday products can trace their origins back to NASA’s research and patents.

 If you need help with a NASA patent search, patent application or any legal need, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.